dosyago-coder-0/brutal.js/README.md

 ## Properties

 There are no such things as properties in this "framework".
-A Component is simply a JavaScript function that returns a `dumbass` template, just like the above exmaples.
+A Component is simply a JavaScript function that returns dumbass object, which is just a template literal tagged with the `d` function.

-The way that state is passed through to sub-components is simply through function calls.
-The way that attributes and content are applied to elements is simply by slots in the dumbass template.
+The way that state is passed through to sub-components is simply through function calls, and the way that attributes and content are applied to elements is simply by slots in the dumbass template, just like in the above examples.

 ## Global State

 Again, there is *nothing special* about "state" in this "framework".
 State is simply regular JavaScript variables.
 You use state the same way you use variables in your program.
-It needs to be in scope to where you reference it.
+State needs to be in scope where you reference it.

-State flows through the component tree via regular function calls.
-A sub component receives state passed down from its parent component in a regular function call.
+State flows through the component tree via normal JavaScript function calls.
+A sub component receives state passed down from its parent component by a function call.

 ## Routing